LAMP: Data-Efficient Linear Affine Weight-Space Models for Parameter-Controlled 3D Shape Generation and Extrapolation: Experiments, Results, and Discussion

 \begin{itemize*}[noitemsep, topsep=0pt, leftmargin=*] \item[] \textbf{DNI (Deep Network Interpolation)}: a learned model mapping design parameters directly to SDF decoder weights~\cite{wang2019deep}. \item[] \textbf{AE-LPA (Autoencoder with Latent-Parameter Alignment)}: an autoencoder trained to reconstruct SDF weights with its latent subspace linearly aligned to design parameters~\cite{jain2021mechanism}. \end{itemize*}

-We benchmark these methods on two recent parametric datasets (Appendix \ref{app:datasets}): \begin{itemize*}[noitemsep, topsep=0pt, leftmargin=*] \item[] \textbf{DrivAerNet++}: a large-scale multimodal car dataset with $\sim 8{,}000$ distinct geometries, each annotated with $26$ interpretable design parameters, high-resolution meshes, and CFD-based aerodynamic coefficients. \cite{NEURIPS2024_013cf29a} \item[] \textbf{BlendedNet}: a blended wing-body (BWB) aircraft dataset with 999 geometries, each simulated under $9$ flight conditions, and annotated with planform parameters such as chord-length ratios, spanwise widths, and sweep angles. \cite{sung2025blendednet} \end{itemize*} For brevity, we focus on DrivAerNet++ in the main paper and report full BlendedNet results in Appendix \ref{app:extended-results}.
+We benchmark these methods on two recent parametric datasets (Appendix \ref{app:datasets}): \begin{itemize*}[noitemsep, topsep=0pt, leftmargin=*] \item[] \textbf{DrivAerNet++}: a large-scale multimodal car dataset with $\sim 8{,}000$ distinct geometries, each annotated with $26$ interpretable design parameters, high-resolution meshes, and CFD-based aerodynamic coefficients. \cite{elrefaie2024drivaernet++} \item[] \textbf{BlendedNet}: a blended wing-body (BWB) aircraft dataset with 999 geometries, each simulated under $9$ flight conditions, and annotated with planform parameters such as chord-length ratios, spanwise widths, and sweep angles. \cite{sung2025blendednet} \end{itemize*}

-\paragraph{Evaluation Metrics} For in-dataset generation (when the target mesh is available), we evaluate: \textbf{Chamfer Distance (CD)} and \textbf{Intersection-over-Union (IoU)} between generated and reference meshes (see Appendix \ref{app:eval-metrics}). \textbf{Parameter Error:} mean absolute error (MAE) between target parameters and surrogate-predicted parameters for the generated mesh.
+\textbf{Evaluation Metrics.} For in-dataset generation (when the target mesh is available), we evaluate: \textbf{Chamfer Distance (CD)} and \textbf{Intersection-over-Union (IoU)} between generated and reference meshes (see Appendix \ref{app:eval-metrics}). \textbf{Parameter Error:} mean absolute error (MAE) between target parameters and surrogate-predicted parameters for the generated mesh.
 For out-of-distribution extrapolation (no ground-truth mesh), we evaluate: \begin{itemize*}[noitemsep, topsep=0pt, leftmargin=*] \item[] \textbf{Parameter Fidelity:} surrogate-predicted MAE and $R^2$ between target parameters $p_d$ and inferred $\hat{p}$, \item[] \textbf{Distributional Similarity:} Minimum Matching Distance (MMD) between generated shapes and a reference set of geometries. (see Appendix \ref{app:eval-metrics}). \end{itemize*}